nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Searches the current subject for all the topics and tasks that contains the query.

 Format: `find [QUERY]`
-+ searches all topics and tasks in the current subject with `[QUERY]` in its name and prints a list of them.
+- searches all topics and tasks in the current subject with `[QUERY]` in its name and prints a list of them.
-+ The search is case-sensitive. e.g. `project` will not find a topic with the name `PROJECT`.
+- The application will print a list of topics and tasks with titles that contain the query.
-+ The `find` command will only search the name of topics and tasks on this level.
+- The `find` command will only search the name of topics and tasks on this level.
-+ Partial words will be matched. e.g. `Pro` will find `Project`.
+- Partial words will be matched. e.g. `Pro` will find `Project`.

+> ⚠️ **_WARNING:_** `[QUERY]` is case-sensitive. e.g. `project` will not find a topic or task with the name `PROJECT`.

 Example of usage:
 ```
 find Pro
 ```

-Expected outcome:
+Expected output:
 ```
 ____________________________________________________________
  Here are the matching topic(s) in your list: